josh-collinsworth/joco-sveltekit/src/routes/blog/posts/12-things.md

 As part of this exercise, I uninstalled the Facebook app from my phone.

+I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
+It would happen dozens of times a day.

-<Highlight>I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
-It would happen dozens of times a day.</Highlight>
+<Callout class="former-highlight">I was astounded how many times my thumb would automatically, without so much as a conscious thought, move to the space where the Facebook app icon used to be.
+It would happen dozens of times a day.</Callout>

 I actually found myself wondering—and I'm ashamed to admit this—“what did I do while I was in the bathroom before I got a smartphone?”
 (Don't picture that.)